The aim of this course is to provide learners with knowledge and understanding about health issues associated with alcohol misuse.

 You will be assessed through completion of a workbook and an end-of-course presentation.

-There are no additional costs but to access the online delivery you will need a stable wifi connection and your own laptop.
+There are no additional costs but you will benefit from having your own laptop.

 This qualification provides progression to other courses to study at DCG such as the:

 Derby College offer sport, health and leisure facilities for public use.
 This includes fitness centre, sports hall and outdoor pitch hire plus lots more.
 Located at Broomfield Hall, Johnson Building and Mackworth.